Redcorehash/GBmodels/README.md

-# GBModel Repository
+# GBModel

-This repository contains the implementation of the **GBModel**, a machine learning model designed for [insert purpose of the model].
-The model is trained to [insert brief description of what the model does].
+The model which determine how much the model weighs.
+Just put a link to the model and click on the button and the neural network will determine how much this model weighs

 ## Getting Started